Cloud server configurations

 <pool>

-— pool where the flavor will be created, for example.ru-7
+— pool in which the flavor will be created, e.g.ru-7

 .
-The address (URL) depends on the region and pool, you can look in the URL list;<keystone_token>
+Address (URL) depends on the region and pool, you can see in the URL list;<x_auth_token>

-— Keystone token that you copied in step 2;<flavor_name>
+— The IAM token you copied in step 2;<flavor_name>

 — flavor name.
-It must be unique and not coincide with the names of previously deleted flavors;<vcpu_amount>
+Must be unique and not match the names of previously deleted flavors;<vcpu_amount>

 — RAM size in MB;- optional: